Contains the active ingredient moxifloxacin (as hydrochloride monohydrate)

 When you must not take it

-- You have a condition called "QTc prolongation", which is a type of abnormal heart rhythm
+- a condition called "QTc prolongation", which is a type of abnormal heart rhythm

-- You have blood tests that show lower than normal potassium levels
+- blood tests that show lower than normal potassium levels

 Before you start to take it